mrtshoot/initos/README.md

 ### Step0
-login with root on client machine\r
+login with root on client machine

 ### Step1
-create and copy ansible user ssh key on authorized root account\r
+create and copy ansible user ssh key on authorized root account

 ### Step2
-change publickey atheuntication to yes and password authentication to no and reload sshd\r
+change publickey atheuntication to yes and password authentication to no and reload sshd

 ### Step3
-add your host to ansible hosts directive\r
+add your host to ansible hosts directive

 ### Step4
-add your directive to playbooks/init.yml host section\r
+add your directive to playbooks/init.yml host section

 ### Step5
 run "bash init.sh"